The Greatest Mistake In Translation

 - Arm as a verb, to give someone a weapon

 Need I continue?
-It is very easy to take a machine translation of a single word and apply it no matter what.
+It is very easy to take a machine translation of a single word and apply.

 We find that these misused words appear on website menus and widgets.
 Often the major work is done on the Website and then after review with the client there might be a few minor changes undertaken.